Nirlep5252/EpicBot/README.md

   <li><b><img src="https://cdn.discordapp.com/emojis/802082546875498499.png?v=1" height="15px"> - <a href="https://github.com/Nirlep5252">Nirlep_5252_</a></b> - Owner and Head Developer - Pretty much the whole bot.</li>
   <li><b><img src="https://cdn.discordapp.com/emojis/802082858696048660.png?v=1" height="15px"> - <a href="https://github.com/TheUndeadBowman">TheUndeadBowman</a></b> - Helper - Some bot commands.</li>
 </ul>
-<p>For contribution, we give you a role and our eternal love and respect.</p>
+<p>Contributing to the repo = We give you a special role on Discord, we kiss you on the cheeks and thank you 💖</p>

 <h3 align="center"><a href="https://discord.com/oauth2/authorize?client_id=751100444188737617&scope=bot&permissions=2146958847">Invite EpicBot</a> | <a href="https://discord.gg/Zj7h8Fp">Discord Server</a> | <a href="https://epic-bot.com">Website</a></h3>